nothehecat/master-algorithms-rs/README.md

 <br>

-**🟣 Rust is a strong-typed (you can't work around the type system, like Python) and static-typed language (the type is known at the compile time, like C), designed to guide developers towards reliable and efficient code in terms of speed, memory usage, and security.**
+**🟣 rust is a strong-typed (you can't work around the type system, like Python) and static-typed language (the type is known at the compile time, like C), designed to guide developers towards reliable and efficient code in terms of speed, memory usage, and security.**

-**🟪 in this project, we learn Rust the right way: by tackling classical algorithms and data structures problems.**
+**🟪 in this project, we learn algorithms the right way: with rust!**

 <br>